DBugster/DBugster/README.md

 - 👋 Hi, I’m @DBugster
 - 👀 I’m interested in full stack development!
 - 🌱 I’m currently learning .NET, react.js, redux, typescript to grow my full stack skills
-- 💞️ I’m looking to collaborate on any project.
-Game development would be fun but I have no experience 😅
+- 💞️ I’m looking to collaborate on interessting and scalable projects.
 - 📫 How to reach me linkedin.com/in/diogo-sousa-bentes-721435107/

 <!---